camptocamp/c2cgeoportal/doc/administrator/administrate.rst

 .. note::
-    You can use both ``WMS layers`` and ``Query layers`` if you want that different sets of WMS layers be used for printing and querying.
+    You can use both ``WMS layers`` and ``Query layers`` if you want that different sets of WMS layers are used for printing and querying.
     If you want to define ``WMS layers`` but no ``Query layers``, set it to ``[]``.